 Commercial yeast consists of a sugar-eating fungus Saccharomyces Cerevisiae.
 This fungus breaks down the sugars in flour, and then the fungus excretes carbon dioxide.
 The carbon dioxide gas creates bubbles that push against the bread dough, causing it to rise.
 This yeast works well for cranking out bread quickly, making it a profitable option for large-scale bakeries.

-Wild yeast consists of a similar fungus, Candida milleri, as well as a mix of bacteria, Lactobacillus.
+A wild yeast starter consists of a similar fungus, Candida milleri, as well as a mix of bacteria, Lactobacillus.
 This yeast requires a longer fermentation time to achieve the same rising effect as commercial yeast.
 But the extended time allows for more efficient breakdown of the amino acids in the flour, resulting in more digestible bread.
-Wild yeast also offers a more complex flavor and a chewier texture.
+A wild yeast starter also offers a more complex flavor and a chewier texture.

 Wild yeast lives almost everywhere: in the air, on the kitchen counter, and in a bag of flour.
 But to be useful in baking, wild yeast needs a medium to keep it alive and growing.
 When you make a starter, you can harvest the wild yeast already in your home to create beautiful, flavorful breads.